 Dehydration was prevalent during the 2012 and 2013 races.
 You can prevent this.
 Aid stations will provide 1 cup of water or Cytomax per participant.
 To prevent dehydration, make sure you are well hydrated in the few days leading up to the race.
 Also, you should consider carrying extra water similar to what you would on a long training run.
 Also consider bringing the electrolyte drink & gels you have used in the past and works for you.

-The Golden Leaf has only been cancelled once in its 37 years (2006) due to a heavy snow storm.
+The Golden Leaf has only been cancelled twice in its 37 years (2006 & 2016) due to a severe weather.
 Under such conditions, every effort will be made to hold the race, but the director reserves the right to delay, shorten or even cancel the event.
 There is also the possibility that the United States Forest Service can cancel the race if the trail conditions could lead to irreparable damage to the trail or safety issues.
 There will be no refunds in the event of race cancellation.

 Awards & Raffle